Here’s our list of the top 8 free things to do in the Gold Coast.

 Ready to Plan Your Trip to Australia?

-Qantas’ solid premium economy service is a perfect way to begin your vacation to Australia.
+Qantas’ solid premium economy service is a perfect way to begin your trip to Australia.
 With more than 40 direct flights to Australia each week and as Australia’s largest domestic network, Qantas makes traveling to and around Australia a breeze.